 When people think of video recording software, they imagine creating videos that provide a passive learning experience.
 Few video production software programs enable you to incorporate interactivity into videos.
 But Camtasia offers interactive quizzes via hotspots and overlays.
 You can test trainee knowledge with multiple-choice, fill-in-the-blank, short-answer, or true/false questions.
 Camtasia can then automatically assign scores and send the results to an LMS.

 Finally, because the tool comes with an impressive selection of pre-built templates, themes, and packages, as well as ultimate customizability, video courses created in Camtasia can be effortlessly tailored to your needs.

-All in all, while Camtasia boasts advanced editing features, it is relatively limited with regard to building a full-fledged online training program.
+All in all, while Camtasia allows you to record and edit videos, and even boasts advanced video production features, it is relatively limited with regard to building a full-fledged online training program.

 Who is it for?